2004090/CS220-AU-portfolio/README.md

 - 2021-12-31 Christian sent the essay to me to do the checking for peer assessment
 - 2022-01-07 Christian sent the website to me to do the checking for peer assessment
 - 2022-01-08 edited the essay and created the second V&R map figure
+- 2022-01-10 added second V&R map into the essay and put additional information into the website portfolio

 <br>